 ECG Quiz Answer

-Dr Cantwell is a cardiologist at Cardiology of Georgia, PC, and clinical professor of medicine at Morehouse School of Medicine, both in Atlanta.
-He is an editorial board member of The Physician and Sportsmedicine.
+Dr Cantwell and Dr Blincoe are cardiologists at Cardiology of Georgia, PC, and Dr Cantwell is a clinical professor of medicine at Morehouse School of Medicine, both in Atlanta.
+Dr Watson is an internist at the Piedmont Physicians Group in Atlanta.
+Dr Kauten is a cardiothoracic surgeon at Peachtree Cardiovascular and Thoracic Surgeons and chairman of cardiothoracic surgery at Piedmont Hospital, both in Atlanta.
+Dr Cantwell is an editorial board member of The Physician and Sportsmedicine.
 Address correspondence to John D. Cantwell, MD, Cardiology of Georgia, PC, 95 Collier Rd NW, Suite 2075, Atlanta, GA 30309.

 Copyright (C) 1998.
 The McGraw-Hill Companies.
 All Rights Reserved